sbe-arg/sbe-arg.github.io/index.md

 **I am a fractional Platform Automation and Security Lead helping businesses to securely and reliably build, understand, deploy and maintain complex technology systems.**

-I normally work a few hours per week with each client in an ongoing fashion, providing a consistent and reliable source of expertise and guidance.
-This allows me to understand the business and its needs, and to provide the best possible advice and support.
-I also work on a project basis, depending on the client's needs.
+I prioritize building meaningful relationships with my clients by offering flexible scheduling tailored to their needs.
+Through collaborative agreements, we establish dedicated blocks of time each week, ensuring a reliable source of expertise and guidance.
+This  fosters a deeper understanding of business dynamics, enabling personalized advice and assistance.
+Additionally, I adapt to project-based work structures when necessary, guaranteeing that we align seamlessly with evolving requirements.

 ## SERVICES